kkinnear/zprint/doc/options/community.md

 configuration for zprint.
 But there are a few differences between the default zprint configuration and the community standards.

-This difference is reflected in the `:style :community`:
+This difference is reflected in the `:style :community`, which when specified will alter the default configuration so that zprint will format code to the community standards:

 ```clojure
     :community {:binding {:indent 0},